Work Accidents Forklift Accidents

 OSHA estimates 680,400 forklift accidents happen each year.
-These workplace accidents cause crushing and pinning type injuries, which frequently result in permanent disability and death.
-Common examples of forklift-related accidents can include:
+These workplace accidents cause crushing and pinning injuries, which may result in permanent disability, amputation, or death.

 Forklifts are powerful pieces of heavy machinery often used to move objects at a worksite.
 Forklifts can be hazardous if used incorrectly or improperly maintained.
 In fact, forklifts can be one of the most dangerous tools on a work site.
 Forklift accidents can cause severe or permanent injuries, and even death.

 Causes of Forklift Accidents

 Forklifts are perilous.
 They can weigh up to 9,000 pounds (for comparison, the average sedan can weigh 2,000 to 3,000 pounds).
 Forklifts do not have all wheel brakes, which make them harder to stop in emergency situations.
 They are difficult to handle given uneven loads, rear wheel turning, and tight work spaces.
 As an added hazard, forklift drivers’ view is obstructed by cargo on the lift itself.
 Forklifts can cause injuries if they are improperly maintained, if an operator is not properly trained, or if they contain a defective component part.

 Forklift accidents can happen when the following occurs: